iilab/openmentoring-content/en/topics/understand-2-security/1-your-security/3-1-learn.md

 Your security and well being are always more important than a story.
-To minimise potential risks, it is important to prepare a security assessment before taking on a potentially dangerous story.
+To minimise potential risks, it is important to always prepare a security assessment.
 <br>
 > Step 1
 # Identify known hazards